danieldagot/Kaltura-update-apache/README.md

 Kaltura-update-apache-pipeline
 ===============
-this pipeline will update and create ec2 instance in a given regen from user input
+This pipeline will update and create ec2 instance in a given region from user input.